nismod/energy_demand/docs/documentation.md

 ![equation](https://latex.codecogs.com/gif.latex?D%5E%7Bsd%7D_%7By%7D%20%3D%20D%5E%7Btot%7D_%7Bby%7D%20*%20%5Cfrac%7Bsd_%7By%7D%7D%7Bsd_%7Bby%7D%7D "D^{sd}_{y} = D^{tot}_{by} * \frac{sd_{y}}{sd_{by}}")

+The individual terms are fully described in Eggimann et al. (2018).

 For the residential and service sub model, SD values are calculated based on a dwelling stock where scenario drivers are calculated either for dwellings or a group of dwelling (e.g. dwelling types).

 <table align="center">